tigrisdata/tigris-docs/docs/datamodels/schema.md

 # Schema

-The applications that work with the data usually assume some kind of structure.
-We facilitate this by enforcing schema on the data.
+Most applications expect the data they store to conform to some kind of schema.

-The schema is enforced on write operations.
-This ensures that the schema is explicit and the database guarantees schema conformity of the data.
+TigrisDB enforces that all documents stored in a collection conform to the collection's schema.

 :::tip
 We offer schema flexibility by having the ability to evolve the schema in a